patrickkettner/firebase-extension-demo/signInWithPopup/README.md

 our code in instances where it is triggered by our extension.
 Additionally, this sample uses an external server.
 A demo of one is provided for testing purposes, however you will need to update the code to be hosted on a server you control if you decide to implement this in production.
+For convenience, the file that is being hosted on the public server is being loded from this project.
+However, as the generated file has code that is against the Chrome Web Store's policies, you must not include them if you plan on uploading an extension to the Chrome Web Store.
+You will need to host the file directly on a public web server.

 ## Running this extension

 1. Clone this repository.
 1. Update firebaseConfig.js with your Firebase Config.
 This can be found on your Firebase dashboard.
 1. Run `npm run compile:signInWithPopup`.
 This will package the a specific version of the Firebase client into a single file controlled by our extension, rather than rely on an external service.
 1. Ensure that `https://positive-fanatical-machine.glitch.me` is an "Authorized domain" in your [Firebase Authentication dashboard][8]
 1. Load this directory in Chrome as an unpacked extension.
 1. Open the Extension menu and click the extension named "Firebase Auth - signInWithPopup".
 1. Open a console and run `let auth = await firebaseAuth()`

 [1]: https://firebase.google.com/docs/reference/js/v8/firebase.auth.Auth#signinwithpopup
 [2]: https://developer.chrome.com/docs/extensions/reference/offscreen/